ppppbn/skynet-sdk/README.md

 What constitutes “largest” varies by element type.
 Image element size is determined by the size of the image as shown on the page.
 Text-containing element size is the smallest box than encompasses the text itself.

-We can also measure LCP by using **PerformanceObserver** API.
-However, Last Contentful Paint should not be measured when the page is loaded in a background tab.
+We also measure LCP by using **PerformanceObserver** API.
+One thing to note is LCP should not be measured when the page is loaded in a background tab.
 The measurement only indicates when the user first brought the tab to the foreground in that case.
-This is why we have an additional check to prevent measurement of background tabs
+This is why we have an additional check in the code to prevent measurement of background tabs.

+    new PerformanceObserver(entryList => {
+      entryList.getEntries().forEach((entry) => {
+        if (entry.startTime < hiddenTime) {
+          /* This entry occurred before the page was hidden */ Skynet.sendPerformanceDataInternal('LCP', entry);
+        }
+      });
+    }).observe({ type: "largest-contentful-paint", buffered: true });

 ## Changelog documentation